Anyway, here's a short demo of using this nifty little view.

 </android.support.v4.widget.SwipeRefreshLayout>

-, I have this:// Configure the swipe refresh layout
+// Configure the swipe refresh layout

 mSwipeRefreshLayout = (SwipeRefreshLayout) rootView.findViewById(R.id.container);